renepacchaux/recipe-revolution/README.md

-# Recipe Revolution

-The project consisted of an iOS app, pictures, and recipes to create.
-If one comes down with gluten allergies and need to find more options, or specifically, to make your own brand of gluten-free meals, this was your fix.
+The project consisted of an iOS app, pictures, where it was crucial to have recipes to create.
+Gluten allergies and the need to find more options was specifically the prior design put forward as the societal fix.

-App was created, designed and developed to launch to the Apple App Store by two doctors.
-I was part of a UX team that created wireframes and prototypes post-initial any initial deploy.
+Created, designed and developed to launch to the Apple App Store,  Two doctors put to task a UX team that created wireframes, research and prototypes.

-Despite having a solid backing, the pair where now busy trying to manage uninstalls.
+Despite having a solid start, the Apple store data revealed an immediate need to  manage uninstalls.

 # Problem

-I participated in this project mid-cycle overall.
-I wanted to know what numerous steps, if any, were becoming hold-ups for the user.
-If it was important for the stakeholder to lay down disclaimers everywhere, how might a gluten-free user get stuck in that process?
-What casual exploration of the app it takes longer than it should reasonably take?
-At first glance, I could see the pictures aren't up to date.
-We start with a hypothetical of a person at home, yet busy, who decides to take on this exploratory challenge over just googling a solution.
+This project was mid-cycle.
+What numerous steps are also hold-ups for the user?
+Critical for the stakeholder was to lay down disclaimers everywhere.
+So, how might it look to a gluten-free user to get caught up in that process?
+Casual exploration many of us do in a newly installed app was taking unreasonably long.
+Glancing at the food pictures, you see they are outdated.

 # Solution

+The research let us to this:  A person at home, busy, who decides to take on cooking a recipe with a substitution.

+"Why not just googling it?" - a user test interviewee

-The players in this mid-cycle project are photos and exploration.
-How might I use these as attention-takers to generate more engagement (and less uninstalls)?
+If the main players in this project are photos and exploration, how might I use generate more engagement (and less uninstalls)?
+Is the attention to disclaimers justified or obtrusive given the circumstances?

-# Research

-Take this scenario: User is busy and only has just enough motivation to make their own recipe through exploration.
-Does a 'gram-style' presentation have the same attention drains?
-To distinguish itself, Recipe Revolution addresses the immediate need that is tied in with the desire to explore new and interesting recipes.
+> User is busy with just enough motivation to make their own recipe.
+Where is the presentation that distinguishes Recipe Revolution from an Instagram with the same information?
+Does the current app library of recipes give enought impetus to explore new and strange yet delicious meals?

 # Design

-Using pictures helps us to explore recipes.
+Decision 1: Using pictures helps us to explore recipes.

 If we think to flows of other recipe apps, we know this to be true.
 Disclaimers, on the other hand, lures-me not.
 Recipes let you learn how to put it all together in the kitchen.
 Initially, the work made the team hungry.
 Contributing a first recipe needed to be just as intuitive.

 # What do Disclaimers do?